 So, we know that when a company wants to acquire new clients, they run marketing campaigns.
 The cost of acquiring new users is expensive and time consuming but important none the less.
 Here is where retention comes in, cue superhero melody.

 While marketing is spending, Retention is optimizing that spend, and if done effectively, Retention will be responsible for most of the overall client revenue within a matter of months from the point Marketing starts driving new clients.

 To illustrate the point, a simplified example of how Marketing and Retention would effectively work together has been included.
 The graph shows a steady stream of 10,000 (the blue line) clients being added every month.
 Kindly note, choosing a steady stream of 10,000 users per month is for the purpose of the graph.
 In the real world, market caps, growth campaigns, spend and other factors will affect the number of new clients.

 For the purpose of this article, to calculate retention, every new user group of 10,000 has been placed in a cohort and the attrition rate set as follows:

 The graph clearly illustrates that if Retention is successful, within a short time half of the company’s total client base is from Retention as seen in Month 3 where both the orange and blue lines intersect.

 To keep things simple, the revenue graph is calculated with each client purchasing an item monthly with a value of $5.
 When looking at the revenue graph the impact of retention cannot be underestimated.

-If the differences between Marketing and Customer Retention was unclear before reading this article, hopefully it is clear now.
+If the differences between Marketing and Customer Retention were unclear before reading this article, hopefully they are clear now.
 Whether you are thinking of building your own Customer Retention Department, trying to bolster your efforts, or simply looking to better organize your data and KPI’s, Bool is here to help, please do not hesitate to contact me at: email@example.com